-I have heard about polish pottery forever it seems and have seen it in our communities all around the world.
-I’ve never made it to Poland to go shopping though.
-When you have a few days open in August with no trip plans and a few eager girls willing to help you explore and investigate, well, here’s our story and itinerary for what I feel like is a well-rounded quick trip to Poland!
+I have heard about polish pottery forever!
+I have just never been to Poland.
+Oh, I’ve seen its colors in every military installation we’ve been stationed at, so of course, I was curious.
+A quick trip to Poland was exactly what I was looking for to begin the investigation for this special pottery.
+Also, when you have a few days in August with no trip plans and a few eager girls willing to help you explore with you, well, off we went.
+Here is our Poland story and itinerary for our well-rounded quick trip to Poland.

-We were stationed in Germany a long time ago and lived in the little town of Büdingen – and all the rage was Wächtersbach – Waechtersbach (V) pottery and well I fell in love with it, I guess it is like my first love “of pottery.”
-It’s simple and colorful and now can be found A LOT on Ebay because otherwise it’s pretty hard to find original pieces.
+Of course, my original love of pottery came from our first duty-station a long time ago, when we lived in the little town of Büdingen.
+The rage then was Wächtersbach – Waechtersbach (V) pottery and well I fell in love with it.
+I guess it is like my first love “of pottery.”
+It’s simple and colorful and now can be found A LOT on eBay because otherwise, it’s pretty hard to find original pieces.
 My love of pottery and ceramics grew from here and poor Jon has to suffer through it.
-I’m in love with Soufflenheim too – spend a little bit there as well.
+I’m in love with Soufflenheim, France too – spend a little bit there as well.
 I actually have DAY TRIPs that go here during the year!

-When my friend Kelly mentioned she wanted to see the Rakotzbrücke (devil’s bridge) in Kromlau about an hour north of Boleslawiec, we decided to add a shopping trip to our itinerary.
+When my friend Kelly mentioned she wanted to see the Rakotzbrücke (devil’s bridge) in Kromlau, Germany about an hour north of Boleslawiec, Poland, we decided to add a shopping trip to our itinerary.

 First stop, Dresden

-On our way to Kromlau (Weiswasser) I asked if we could investigate the regal town of Dresden.
-This majorly ancient city was astounding and I am so excited to be offering an OVERNIGHT CHRISTMAS MARKET Adventure this December to this town.
-The New York Post considers it ONE of the BEST Christmas Markets in all of Europe with original art work, woodwork and crafts from the region, I am super pumped.
+On our way to Kromlau (Weiswasser), I asked if we could investigate the regal town of Dresden.
+By the way, this majorly ancient city is famous for more than just royalty.
+The New York Post considers it ONE of the BEST Christmas Markets in all of Europe with original artwork, woodwork, and crafts from the region.
+This European market should be on your MUST-SEE Christmas list.
 I had no idea Dresden is almost completely decorated with Saxony Baroque design around every corner.
 Here are a few pictures I snapped.

 Not an official TWW (©Travel with Wendy) trip I was psyched that my friend Candy decided to book the hotel where we would be staying.
 Since the highlight of the trip was suppose to be the bridge, she booked us in the town of Weißwasser just outside of Kromlau about 8 km.
 Super close by and an excellent price we couldn’t pass it up!
 The Hotel Kristall was perfect for our little group.
 We had one room (that slept 4) business package and another double.
 Divided between all of us, it was about €65 for TWO NIGHTS!
 YUP!!
 YAY ~